Visiting Professor · UC Berkeley · Research Affiliate · USI Switzerland · PI & Founder, Arab AI Governance & Society Lab

 Critical Perspectives on Digital Governance

-The politics of measurement, the performativity of ethical frameworks, and the gap between governance promises and institutional reality.
+The politics of measurement, the performativity of regulatory frameworks, and the gap between governance promises and institutional reality.
 Students learn to read AI policy documents, readiness indices, and governance frameworks as political texts.

 • Interrogate AI readiness indices and governance metrics as political constructs